 A. Agriculture professionals (CES agents and specialists, NRCS staff, farmers’ market managers, farmer leaders) will increase their understanding of cover crop management and the scientific evidence of the impacts on soil health and fertility.
-They will be better able to provide assistance to farmers and/or integrate cover crops into their research
+They will be better able to assist farmers and/or integrate cover crops into their research.

 B. Agriculture professionals will increase their knowledge of recent sweet potato research, advanced practices, and emerging issues and will be better equipped to assist farmers in implementing these practices.

 C. Agriculture professionals will increase their awareness and knowledge of a variety of sustainable agriculture concepts and will be better equipped to provide farmers with guidance on implementing new practices on their farm.